-The CEO or Deputy Chair of Trustees, to whom you raised your concern will decide if an investigation is required and, if it is, the most appropriate person to conduct it.
-The CEO or Deputy Chair of Trustees to whom you raised your concern, will write to you confirming that they are conducting an investigation and the timescale for completion.
+The CEO or Chair, to whom you raised your concern will decide if an investigation is required and, if it is, the most appropriate person to conduct it.
+The CEO or Chair to whom you raised your concern, will write to you confirming that they are conducting an investigation and the timescale for completion.